Welcome to paradise

-I'm Mike and I'm a web designer.
+I'm Mike and I'm a web designer & developer.
 This means I build websites and am usually involved at all stages of the development cycle, from designing in Photoshop to building fully bespoke HTML websites, often based off of popular CMS WordPress and the e-commerce platform Prestashop.

 Away from the keyboard I'm a massive football fan - in fact I'm even a football fan at the keyboard!
 In December 2012 I created Find A Football Match with my friend Ben but was eventually forced to close the website down after it became too time consuming to maintain.
 One day I hope to get it up and running again.
 Having been born in Chelmsford, I've been a fan of Chelmsford City for my entire life and in February 2013 created ClaretArmy which I run as an independent fan site of the club.